vergil0607/BPM-Tool/Readme.md

 * lightblue: #79aec8

 #TODO:
-* Find a faster way to sort the table
+* Allow comments in the process flows